M45 (Johannesburg): Route

-The M45 begins in Kempton Park, at a t-junction with the M57 Road (Pretoria Road) in the suburb of Allen Grove (2 kilometres north of the Kempton Park CBD).
-It begins by going eastwards as Van Riebeeck Road (separating Allen Grove from Kempton Park Extension 4) to reach a junction with the M91 Road (Monument Road).
-It continues eastwards, separating Aston Manor and Nimrod Park from Kempton Park Extension 4, to reach a junction with the M43 Road (Dann Road).
+The M45 begins in Kempton Park, at a t-junction with the M57 road (Pretoria Road) in the suburb of Allen Grove (2 kilometres north of the Kempton Park CBD).
+It begins by going eastwards as Van Riebeeck Road (separating Allen Grove from Kempton Park Extension 4) to reach a junction with the M91 road (Monument Road).
+It continues eastwards, separating Aston Manor and Nimrod Park from Kempton Park Extension 4, to reach a junction with the M43 road (Dann Road).

-The M45 joins the M43 and they are one road south-east, immediately forming an interchange with the M32 Road (Pomona Road) and flying over the R21 Highway, to reach a junction, where the M43 becomes its own road southwards (Atlas Road) while the M45 continues south-east as Great North Road to leave Kempton Park and enter the city of Benoni.
-The first suburb it passes through is Brentwood Park, where it forms a major junction with the R23 Road.
+The M45 joins the M43 and they are one road south-east, immediately forming an interchange with the M32 road (Pomona Road) and flying over the R21 highway, to reach a junction, where the M43 becomes its own road southwards (Atlas Road) while the M45 continues south-east as Great North Road to leave Kempton Park and enter the city of Benoni.
+The first suburb it passes through is Brentwood Park, where it forms a junction with the R23 road.

 The R23 joins the M45 and they are one road southwards up to the next junction, where the M45 becomes its own road eastwards to enter the Rynfield suburb of Benoni.
-The M45 turns southwards, separating the Northmead and Rynfield suburbs, to reach a junction with the M44 Road (Pretoria Road).
+The M45 turns southwards, separating the Northmead and Rynfield suburbs, to reach a junction with the M44 road (Pretoria Road).
 The M45 joins the M44 and they are one road southwards up to the next junction, where the M44 becomes Fifth Avenue westwards while the M45 continues south.